Rpath

 In computer science, rpath designates the run-time search path hard-coded in an executable file or library.
 Dynamic linking loaders use the rpath to find required libraries.

 Specifically, it encodes a path to shared libraries into the header of an executable (or another shared library).
 This RPATH header value (so named in the Executable and Linkable Format header standards) may either override or supplement the system default dynamic linking search paths.

 The rpath of an executable or shared library is an optional entry in the .dynamic section of the ELF executable or shared libraries, with the type DT_RPATH, called the DT_RPATH attribute.
 It can be stored there at link time by the linker.
 Tools such as chrpath and patchelf can create or modify the entry later.

-Use of the DT_RPATH entry by the dynamic linker
+Background

+Modern computer executables use dynamic libraries, which are separate loadable files, to reduce the duplication of code.
+When such an executable is run, the dynamic linker ld.so goes through the dynamic library entries and loads them for use by the executable program.
+Because libraries can be located in many possible locations, the ELF format has the DT_RPATH entry to specify to ld.so where to find the libraries.

 The different dynamic linkers for ELF implement the use of the DT_RPATH attribute in different ways.
+The main divergence lies in: